 We're investigating what has gone on here, especially in light of the struck page memos and the missing critical five months we've got here.

-It happened with Lois Lerner two years before we ever got those emails.
+It happened with Lois Lerner two years before we ever got those emails up.

-Hillary's 33,000 deleted emails, acid wash, bleach bit, uh breaking with hammers with devices, no SIM cards, and then of course, broken up hard drives and Debbie Washed them and Schultz's IT guy.
+Hillary's 33,000 deleted emails, acid wash, bleach bit, breaking with hammers with devices, no SIM cards, and then, of course, broken up hard drives and Debbie Washington Schultz's IT guy.

-I guess the lesson here is, and don't quote me, if you're in trouble, break everything.
+I guess the lesson here is, and don't quote me: if you're in trouble, break everything, destroy everything, get rid of everything.

 It took two years to get Lois Lerner's emails back.